FraunhoferIOSB/FAAAST-Service/docs/source/about/recommended.md

 # Recommended Documents/Links

 -   [Asset Administration Shell Specifications](https://www.plattform-i40.de/IP/Redaktion/EN/Standardartikel/specification-administrationshell.html)
-Quicklinks To Different Versions & Reading Guide
+Quick-links To Different Versions & Reading Guide
 -   [Details of the Asset Administration Shell - Part 1](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html), Nov 2021
 The publication states how companies can use the Asset Administration Shell to compile and structure information.
 In this way all information can be shared as a package (set of files) with partners at several levels of the value chain.
 It is not necessary to provide online access to this data from the very beginning.
 -   [Details of the Asset Administration Shell - Part 2](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part2_V1.html), Nov 2021